 Once you have registered, the website will automatically match you up with people that are interested in a property like yours - You can even build Multi Swaps!

 What to do when you have found an exchange

 It's important that you have your landlord's written permission before moving.
-Once you have found someone to exchange with you can then register this interest on Swap Tracker, you can access Swap Tracker by clicking the link on the Homeswapper website.
-This will then send the Council a notification that someone has applied to exchange.
-Once this has been checked and authorised by an officer you can then track the progress of your exchange on Swap Tracker.
+Once you have found someone to exchange with, you can then register this interest on House Exchange, you can access House Exchange by clicking on the above link.
+You can then track the progress of your exchange on House Exchange.

 Before agreeing to a mutual exchange your council or housing association landlord will consider a number of criteria including whether:

 - The property has been adapted or is part of a sheltered scheme and the new tenant has no need for this type of accommodation